 August 28, 2013

-A general security agreement (GSA) is the most common form of personal property security used in the Atlantic Provinces to secure commercial loans and other business obligations owed to a financial institution or other creditor (Secured Party).
+A general security agreement (GSA) is the most common form of personal property security to secure commercial loans and other business obligations owed to a financial institution or other creditor (Secured Party) used in the Atlantic Provinces.
 A GSA is an effective and efficient way to obtain security over business assets to secure commercial obligations.
-Despite its common use, however, the legal requirements for this security and the supporting documentation are often complex and Secured Parties can still fall into traps using GSAs.
-Here are seven of the most common traps – and tips on how to avoid them.
+Despite its common use, however, Secured Parties can hold a false sense of security from having an executed GSA in hand.
+The legal requirements and the supporting documentation for this security are often deceptively complex and varied.
+There are traps, and not all are obvious.
+Here are five of the most common traps and tips on how Secured Parties can avoid them – and the potentially significant costs of falling into one.

 1. What’s the form & scope of a GSA?

-A GSA will secure any type of present or future obligation, including loans and guarantees, of the party who signs it (Debtor).
-Laws in the Atlantic Provinces do not require Secured Parties to use a particular form or style of GSA; however, many financial institutions have their own preferred forms.
+A GSA will secure any type of present or future obligation, including loans and guarantees, of the party that signs it (Debtor).
+Laws in the Atlantic Provinces don’t require Secured Parties to use a particular form or style of GSA.
+However, many financial institutions have their own preferred forms.
 A GSA normally includes:

-Review for Consistency.
+The tip?
+Review for consistency.
 When tailoring a GSA to a transaction, it’s important to review both the GSA and the commitment letter or loan agreement to ensure they’re consistent.
 This includes making certain the GSA secures the full scope of the personal property assets over which the Secured Party requires security, consistent with the requirements of the commitment letter or the loan agreement.

 In business borrowing, a GSA is usually provided by a corporation.
 However, other types of business entities such as partnerships (general or limited), co-operatives and, rarely, individuals can also give GSA security.